 Avoid any exercises that cause sharp pain or that don’t feel right.

-We are going to start with the Wall Plank position, arms length away from the wall and then coming down to your forearms.
-The forearms should be below shoulder height.
+Start in the Wall Plank position, standing an arm’s length away from the wall and coming down to your forearms.
+Your forearms should be below shoulder height.
+While in the Wall Front Plank and the Wall Side Plank positions, keep your shoulders, hips, and ankles in line, with your core engaged.
 Staying in this position is a great abdominal core exercise.

-Now, if we want to challenge the hip more and work on how it can be in an exercise that will help when it comes to hip injury recovery, we want to add a knee driver to the exercise.
-Alix is going to add a knee driver by bringing the knee up while keeping the rest of the in the same position.
-The movement is just happening at the hip, keeping the abdominal area tight and maintaining that good alignment with the rest of the body.
+Add a knee driver if you want to challenge the hip more and make the exercise more applicable to hip injury recovery.
+Add a knee driver by bringing the knee up while keeping the rest of your body in the same position.
+The movement is just happening at your hip, keeping the abdominal area tight and maintaining that good alignment with the rest of your body.

 Wall Front Plank

 Side Plank Position

 Move from a Front Plank to a Side Plank.
 In the Side Plank position, one forearm is on the wall, and one side of your body is facing the wall.
 Bring your knee up, making sure that your knee is below hip height.
 Switch to your opposite leg.
 The supporting leg needs to keep the outer part of your hip working to keep the body in a straight line, which makes this a great exercise to rehabilitate the hip.